SalomePlatform/sat/doc/src/commands/generate.rst

         cpp : "yes"
         generate : "yes"

-* The cpp modules are usually computational components, and the generated module brings the CORBA layer which allows distributing the compononent on remote machines. cpp modules should conform to YACSGEN/hxx2salome requirements (please refer to YACSGEN documentation).
+* The cpp modules are usually computational components, and the generated module brings the CORBA layer which allows distributing the component on remote machines. cpp modules should conform to YACSGEN/hxx2salome requirements (please refer to YACSGEN documentation).

 Usage